 If you wish to bake them ahead of time, store them in an airtight container at room temperature for up to five days.
 They can be refrigerated or frozen to extend their shelf life.

 Yes, you can freeze the Chocolate Crinkle Cookies after baking.
 Be sure to let them cool completely before freezing.
-Keep them in an airtight container in the freezer for up to two months.
+Keep them in an airtight container in the freezer for up to 2 months.

 The cookie dough is expected to be moist, sticky, and formless.
 For this reason, it is important to chill the dough and let it firm up before handling.

-To make your cookies "cakey," bake them for a minute longer.
+To make your cookies cakey instead of fudgy, simply bake them for a minute longer.

 I hope I have answered some or all of your questions.
-I’ll let you in on a little secret — the best part of making these cookies is eating them!
+I’ll let you in on a little secret — the best part of making Chocolate Crinkle Cookies is eating them!